 War disrupted the club when the Army took over the courts, forcing the club to rent a court at Aylestone Boathouse.
 A few years after the war, in 1955, another nearby club (the Old Dane Hills Club) on Eastfield Road had met its demise and, although their courts and facilities were in very poor condition, Westfields LTC decided it was the home for them.
 A lot of work from members developed the club and installed four shale courts.
 A new brick clubhouse replaced the original wooden hand-built structure.
 So much of the success of Westfields was due to the work of club president, Les Forryan, a member of the club for an incredible 79 years.

-Westfields LTC was very successful in local leagues and in 1988 changed from shale to hard courts and 2 sets of floodlights were installed and later access arrangements were upgraded to allow wheelchair access.
-Over the next 10 years Westfields celebrated many team and individual successes, not least the emergence of Charlotte Machin, the most gifted tennis player in the history of Westfields.
-Aged just 8, Charlotte won the Leicestershire under-10s championship in 1998, repeated in 1999.
-Then, aged just 17, Charlotte won the Leicestershire Open Juniors’ Singles Championship and the Open Ladies’ Singles Championship in the same year and is the only Westfields player to play abroad in search of a World Ranking.
+Westfields LTC was becoming successful in local leagues and 1988 saw a change from shale to hard courts and the installation of two sets of floodlights, followed slightly later by upgrades to allow wheelchair access.
+Over the next ten years Westfields celebrated many team and individual successes, not least the emergence of Charlotte Machin, the most gifted tennis player in the history of Westfields.
+Aged just 8, Charlotte won the Leicestershire under-10s championship in 1998, repeating this feat in 1999.
+Then, aged just 17, Charlotte won the Leicestershire Open Juniors’ Singles Championship and the Open Ladies’ Singles Championship in the same year and is the only Westfields player to play abroad in search of a world ranking.

-A new chapter in Westfields’ long history has begun with the installation of four savannah courts in 2019.
+A new chapter in Westfields’ history began with the installation of four savannah (artificial grass) courts in 2019.